Real Estate Commission Rates in Chicago: What Sellers Pay in 2026

 The 2024 NAR settlement eliminated mandatory offers of buyer agent compensation on the MLS, required written buyer representation agreements, and increased transparency around commission negotiations.
 Sellers now have more flexibility in how they structure compensation.

-Do I still have to pay the buyer’s agent?
+Do sellers still have to pay the buyer’s agent in Illinois in 2026?

 How does flat-fee listing work with buyer agent compensation?